How a Solo Sojourn Around the World Saved My Soul

 After Central America, I spent three months floating between Vietnam, Thailand, Cambodia, Myanmar, Hong Kong, and Japan.
 The colors, sounds, tastes, smells, and friendliness of the people woke up my overly-stressed Western senses within days.
 My face looked alive, my spirits were lifted, and I was finally feeling like myself again.
 My daily itinerary included waking up (without an alarm clock), researching a fun local experience, then going out into the world to find it.
 Some days my mission was as simple as exploring a new place then searching for the best foot massage and red wine in town.

-Sheree M. Mitchell has traveled to 40 countries, lived on three continents and speaks English and Spanish (while currently working on Italian and Portuguese).
+Sheree M. Mitchell has traveled to 40 countries, lived on three continents and speaks English, Spanish, Portuguese and some Italian.
 In 2014, Sheree gave up a comfortable life and career in Miami to embark on an ambitious 14-month, five continent transformational solo sojourn around the world.
 Today she oversees Immersa Global and IG Scholar, two boutique firms that specialize in designing unique immersion experiences abroad for discerning travelers and students.
-Sheree regularly speaks at the New York Times Travel Show and serves as a tourism consultant regional and national organizations.
+Sheree regularly speaks at the New York Times Travel Show and serves as a tourism product development and marketing consultant for regional and national organizations.
 Connect with Sheree and Immersa Global on Facebook, Twitter and Instagram: @immersaglobal